Is Twitter a fantastic social media tool? Yes!

 - If you are looking for a job in marketing, technology, or IT, applying for a job through Twitter demonstrates that you are up-to-date on current technology and marketing tools.

-How to Find Your Job Postings on Twitter
+How to Look for Jobs on Twitter

 Here is a step-by-step guide on how to find job postings using Twitter.